-Here’s a drum loop on the left, and then on the right the same loop heavily compressed, but I’m just supplying the weird delta track, so you hear what’s being taken out of the signal by compression.
+Here’s a drum loop, and the same loop heavily compressed, but I’m just supplying the weird delta track, so you hear what’s being taken out of the signal by compression.

 Now, on the left is the same track with an Exponential Audio verb to it that suits the groove.
 And on the right, it is folded back in with the original.

-Here’s that RX’ed track with verb applied on the left, and finally, the original loop with the “clicked” reverb on top of it on the right.
+Here’s that RX’ed track with verb applied, and finally, the original loop with the “clicked” reverb on top of it.

 And finally, here’s the original loop with the “clicked” reverb on top of it:

 This is just the tip of the creative-reverb iceberg.
 Harmonic distortion after the reverb, EQing the verb, widening the verb—these are but a few of our glaring omittances.
 Still, these eight tips should get the juices flowing.

 Part of what will define your style as a mixer is how you approach these creative applications.
 In trying out these tips, you may come across a rabbit hole of your own digging.
 I say leap in if that happens—don’t be afraid to go crazy when it comes to the experimenting process.

 Save your session to cover your bases, should you wander too far afield.
 That way you can always come back to the right space.